What is it you’re looking for to help you move forward or make progress?

 When you describe what you are looking for, you can use the feelings and expressions of resistance and cooperation to highlight or spotlight progress steps to control and see patterns.

-What navigation tools and skills you earned, developed, or discovered through your challenges?
+What navigation tools and skills have you earned, developed, or discovered through your challenges?

 How you turned obstacles and odds into opportunities and how you can continue to build your self-efficacy of your organization, your team, yourself.